SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 ^^^^^^^^^^^^^^

 When the picker window opens, the waveforms are filtered by the default filter configured in :confval:`picker.filters`.
-Selecting filters or unfitlered data interactively is available by choosing the filter from the filter menu or :ref:`hot keys <sec-scolv-hotkeys>`.
+Selecting filters or unfiltered data interactively is available by choosing the filter from the filter menu or :ref:`hot keys <sec-scolv-hotkeys>`.